kurapica/IGAS/PLoop/README.md

 interface
 ====

-In the Loop system, the interface system is used to support multi-inheritance and other design purposes.
+In the PLoop system, the interface system is used to support multi-inheritance and other design purposes.
 One class can only inherited from one super class, but can extend from no-limit interfaces, also an interface can extend from other interfaces.

 The definition of an interface is started with **interface** and end with **endinterface** :

-	-- Define an interface with one property interface "IFName"
+	-- Define an interface with one property
+	-- Any class extend from this interface should contains an event and a property interface "IFName"

+		event "OnNameChanged"

-		property "Name" { Type = System.String }
+		property "Name" { Type = System.String, Event = "OnNameChanged", Default = "Anonymous" }

 	endinterface "IFName"